telerik/ajax-docs/controls/scheduler/server-side-programming/server-events/appointmentupdate.md

 * **sender** is the scheduler control.

-* **e** is an object of type **AppointmentUpdateEventArgs**.It has three properties:
+* **e** is an object of type **AppointmentUpdateEventArgs**.
+It has three properties:

 * **Appointment** is the original appointment before any updates.
-Any modificationsyou make to this object are discarded.
+Any modifications you make to this object are discarded.

-* **ModifiedAppointment** is the updated appointment that is about to bewritten to the data source.
-You can modify the updated appointment to change the way the updatesare written to the data source.
+* **ModifiedAppointment** is the updated appointment that is about to be written to the data source.
+You can modify the updated appointment to change the way the updates are written to the data source.

 * **Cancel** is a boolean value that lets you prevent the update.